Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Summary of conclusions and outlook

 A second Boundary Value Problem is introduced and solved on the time derivative of the potential in order to obtain an accurate estimation of the pressure in the fluid domain through the Bernoulli equation.
-This method ensures a precise computation of loads on bodies, which will further be needed to compute the movements of a freely floating body.
+This method ensures a precise computation of loads on bodies, which will further be needed to compute the movements of freely moving bodies.

-An multi overlapping-mesh method was also developed as a way to compute the flow precisely in the vicinity of an object subjected to incoming regular waves with a finer local grid.
+An multi overlapping-mesh method was also developed as a way to compute the flow accurately in the vicinity of an object subjected to incoming waves, using a finer local body-fitted grid.
 In case the body pierces the free surface, a second free surface is added close to the body and evolves in the body fitted mesh.
 Specific strategies to couple the two (here fixed) grids and associated (time varying) free surface curves were proposed.
-This double mesh technique ensures a precise computation of complex flow patterns which can arise due to the presence of the body.
+The proposed double mesh technique ensures an accurate computation of complex flow patterns arising due to the presence of the body.
+In addition, the method introduced by \citet{hpc:zhu2017improved} to treat the singular node problem was extended to internal body corners and was shown to yield small volume errors on a simple dedicated BVP.

 Coupled with relaxation zones to both generate and absorb waves at extremities of the NWT, the method is shown to be accurate for several 2D cases.
-In particular, the double mesh approach is shown to give accurate results on a fully submerged horizontal cylinder located very close to the free surface \citep[flume experiments by][]{chaplin1984nonlinear}.
-We have shown that the mean (drift) vertical force on the cylinder and the amplitudes of the three first harmonic of this force were properly estimated by the NWT for a range of Keulegan-Carpenter number.
+In particular, the double mesh approach give accurate results on the case of a fully submerged horizontal cylinder located very close to the free surface \citep[flume experiments by][]{chaplin1984nonlinear}.
+We have shown that the mean (drift) vertical force on the cylinder and the amplitudes of the first three harmonics of the vertical force are properly estimated for a range of Keulegan-Carpenter number.
 The nonlinear capabilities of the model are thus confirmed.